javierarce/bot/README.md

 * [underscore](https://www.npmjs.com/package/underscore): JavaScript's functional programming helper library.
 * [cli-color](https://github.com/medikoo/cli-color): colors and formatting for the console.

+## Other cool packages

+Have a look to this list of [cool node.js packages](https://github.com/javierarce/toolbox#nodejs) I've compiled.
+They are great to use in creative coding projects.

 ## License
 Copyright (c) 2015 Javier Arce
 Licensed under the MIT license.